 Scientists have been detecting more noctilucent clouds at lower latitudes in recent decades.

-This could be telling us that Earth's mesosphere is getting colder due to increases in greenhouse gases (see page 16 of the textbook) Or, this could be telling us there is more water vapor in the upper atmosphere (source as yet unknown, but maybe rockets, small comets, or changes in transport of water from the troposphere).
+This could be telling us that Earth's mesosphere is getting colder due to increases in greenhouse gases Or, this could be telling us there is more water vapor in the upper atmosphere (source as yet unknown, but maybe rockets, small comets, or changes in transport of water from the troposphere).

 Or, it could be that the increases in methane are adding water vapor to the upper atmosphere (as it must, given that methane will oxidize in the upper atmosphere).
-Note - each methane will produce two water molecules: $CH_4 + 2O_2 \rightarrow CO_2 + 2H_2O$ How does methane get to the stratosphere and mesosphere?
+Note - each methane will produce two water molecules: $$CH_4 + 2O_2 \rightarrow CO_2 + 2 H_2O$$

+How does methane get to the stratosphere and mesosphere?

 Well, one thing for sure, it can't be super reactive in the troposphere - otherwise, it wouldn't "live" long enough to reach the stratosphere.
-Remember that it takes air that is released at the surface many months to travel around the globe and to mix throughout the troposphere, after which it can finally reach the stratosphere by lofting of air in the tropics (see pages 20-24).
+Remember that it takes air that is released at the surface many months to travel around the globe and to mix throughout the troposphere, after which it can finally reach the stratosphere by lofting of air in the tropics

 Ok, so how do we know how long it takes for methane to get to the stratosphere?
-We can use a very simple, but elegant proposition by Christian Junge (a German scientist who is credited with discovering the stratospheric aerosol layer in 1960) that atmospheric variability is directly related to the chemical lifetime of a specie in the atmosphere (see Figure 3.4 in text)
+We can use a very simple, but elegant proposition by Christian Junge (a German scientist who is credited with discovering the stratospheric aerosol layer in 1960) that atmospheric variability is directly related to the chemical lifetime of a compound in the atmosphere

-Figure 2.1 Selected pollutants, their average residence times in the atmosphere and maximum extent of their impact Maximum scale of the problem Source: EEA 1995, Centre for Airborne Organics 1997 We note that gases like CH4, CO2, N2O, and SF6, exist in the lower atmosphere at amounts that are similar around the globe.
+We note that gases like CH4, CO2, N2O, and SF6, exist in the lower atmosphere at amounts that are similar around the globe.
 This implies that they are all pretty well mixed on timescales of years or longer, otherwise, we would find places with very high concentrations and places with low concentrations.
 Therefore, they must not be very reactive in the lower atmosphere

-Source: EEA 1995.
-Centre for Airborne Oraanics 1997 The vertical axis is the spatial scale at which a specie is mixed (note, in the book, this is the horizontal axis).
+Source: EEA 1995, Centre for Airborne Organics 1997

+The vertical axis is the spatial scale at which a specie is mixed (note, in the book, this is the horizontal axis).
 Methane has about the same concentration in the southern hemisphere as in the northern, and its primary sources are in the northern hemisphere, so this means that it has time to mix throughout the atmosphere.